Do the terrible two’s really exist?

 Some children will not only go through one of these phases, but many of them.

 My son definitely went through the sour sixes.
-My daughter will be 14 this year and unfortunately it does not get easier, but with the right tools it becomes more manageable.
+Both kids are teenagers now and unfortunately it does not get easier, but with the right tools it becomes more manageable.

 The terrible two’s are just what they sound like…terrible!

 Your child often acts irrationally and it seems like nothing you do will help.
 Everyone, including the child, is miserable.

 There is screaming, throwing, hitting, biting and the list goes on.
 It seems as if they are intentionally defying you.